espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

 - The values of ``COMPONENT_REQUIRES`` and ``COMPONENT_PRIV_REQUIRES`` should not depend on any configuration choices (``CONFIG_xxx`` macros).
 This is because requirements are expanded before configuration is loaded.
 Other component variables (like include paths or source files) can depend on configuration choices.
 - Not setting either or both ``REQUIRES`` variables is fine.
 If the component has no requirements except for the "common" components needed for RTOS, libc, etc (``COMPONENT_REQUIRES_COMMON``) then both variables can be empty or unset.

+Components which support only some targets (values of ``IDF_TARGET``) may call ``require_idf_targets(NAMES...)`` CMake function to express these requirements.
+In this case the build system will generate an error if the component is included into the build, but does not support selected target.

 When creating a project
 -----------------------